Brooklyn’s In Our Hearts Tries to Redefine a Movement

 The term “anarchy” comes from the ancient Greek word, “anarchia,” meaning “without a leader or ruler.”

-Ramesses Kane is a 20-year-old social inquiry student at Eugene Lang College who considers himself an anarchist.
-“Anarchy means to me what the word was intended to communicate — being ‘without rulers.’
-It is one of the most beautiful expressions of freedom — freedom from economic, political and cultural oppression,” Kane said.
+A 20-year-old social inquiry student at Eugene Lang College who considers himself an anarchist, and asked to remain anonymous said,“Anarchy means to me what the word was intended to communicate — being ‘without rulers.’
+It is one of the most beautiful expressions of freedom — freedom from economic, political and cultural oppression,” the student said.
 “At the same time, it means comprehending the reasonable and necessary limits of that freedom insofar as one is responsible to his or her community on a local and global scale.”

 Notable 19th century anarchist thinkers, such as Pierre-Joseph Proudhon claimed famously, “Anarchy is order without power.”